Los Angeles Times Book Prize for Graphic Novel/Comics

 The Los Angeles Times Book Prize for Graphic Novel/Comics, established in 2009, is a category of the Los Angeles Times Book Prize.
 Works are eligible during the year of their first US publication in English, though they may be written originally in languages other than English.

+The Graphic Novel/Comics category was officially added to the awards roster for the 2009 cycle, reflecting the growing literary recognition of the medium.
+The inaugural winner in this category was David Mazzucchelli for his work, Asterios Polyp.

+This prize is distinct in its eligibility criteria, often accepting books originally published in languages other than English, provided the US publication in English occurs within the eligibility year.